a tasteful photo of the architecture of a sleek brutalist art museum in Brazil

 How to form plural nouns in Brazilian Portuguese?

-By: Fabiana Dametto Oliveira Thu Dec 12 2024
+By: Fabiana Dametto Oliveira Thu Sep 18 2025

-The most common way to form the plural of a noun in Brazilian Portuguese is to add an -s at the end of the word — just like English!
+The most common way to form the of a in Brazilian Portuguese is to add an -s at the end of the word — just like English!
 This general rule is very straightforward and works great for nouns that end in vowels:

 casa → casas